cvivek07/travel-sdk/README.md

 #### Custom Authentication

-If your App has other means of getting an Ixigo access token, you can implement `AuthProvider` and use it when initializing `IxigoSDK`
+If your App has other means of getting an Ixigo access token, you can implement `AuthProvider` and use it when initializing `IxigoSDK`.

 ```kotlin
 private class MyAppAuthProvider(): AuthProvider {